Star Trek: The Next Generation (pinball): Layout

 The plunger lane leads round a helical wireform to reach the three upper rollovers located above three pop bumpers.
 The game has seven emblem shots which are indicated by Starfleet insignia inserts.
 These are the three ramps - Alpha quadrant (right ramp), Beta quadrant (center ramp), and Delta quadrant (upper left ramp).
 The other four are the left and right orbits, mission start sinkhole located in the center of the machine just to the right of the center ramp, and a second sinkhole is located between the neutral zone and the Delta quadrant ramp.
 There is a spinner located in the left orbit.
 The right orbit doesn't continue around the machine, but uses a mechanism to lock the ball or direct it into the bumpers.
 The game has a cannon on each slingshot; the ball can reach these through the subway, and they fire the ball using a catapult when the player presses the trigger.
 There are a series of stand-up/spot targets around the playfield, a group of three above and to the side of each slingshot, one either side of the entrance to the right ramp, two to the right of the entrance of the left orbit, and one called the "Q" target to the right of the mission start hole.
 The neutral zone towards the back of the machine consists of two more targets on either side of another sinkhole.
 The left outlane contains a kickback mechanism.
-Above the playfield are located models of a Klingon bird of prey, a Romulan warbird, an Enterprise shuttlecraft, and a Borg ship.
+Above the playfield are located models of a Klingon bird of prey, a Romulan warbird, the Einstein shuttlecraft, and a Borg ship.